jometzg/myExpressApp/README.md

 6. Wait until it completes.

+For more explanation on what is happening above, the Azure app service can take deployments built elsewhere - in development environments or in DevOps pipelines or it can perform these build steps on its own.
+In this way, app services can work directly with code repositories.
+In general, it is more common for applications to be built externally and the pre-built artifacts to be deployed.

 ## Check that your application has deployed correctly
 You can now go back to the Azure portal and on the Overview click the "URL"